tormi/WunderWay/working-at-wunderkraut/health-and-safety/wunderfitness-club.md

  - Latvia, Valmeria	- 1,098 miles
  - Finland, Helsinki	- 1,133 miles

- You can track our progress [here] (https://docs.google.com/spreadsheets/d/1tAzjqKjsIO-xfOx7BqUV-6V76dTDFE8Kq2LIATrAIuI/edit#gid=0).
+ You can track our progress [here](https://docs.google.com/spreadsheets/d/1tAzjqKjsIO-xfOx7BqUV-6V76dTDFE8Kq2LIATrAIuI/edit#gid=0).

  If you'd like to join in just email the UK team for more info.